Ukraine: Zelenskiy bans three opposition TV stations | DW | 03.02.2021

 Ukraine has banned opposition news channels for five years by revoking their broadcast licences and blocking assets.
 Three pro-Russian TV stations are affected.

-Three pro-Russian TV channels have gone off the air in Kyiv after pro-Western President Volodymyr Zelenskiy signed Ukrainian security council decrees imposing sanctions for five years.
+Three pro-Russian TV channels have gone off the air in Kyiv after pro-Western President Volodymyr Zelenskiy signed a Ukrainian security council decree imposing sanctions for five years on eight media and TV companies.

 Their broadcasts were only available Tuesday night via the video hosting platform YouTube, reported the Russian news agency TASS.